How we are governed

 Richard Denning

-In prior posts he has been intensively involved in setting reliability requirements and assessing the achievement of requirements for naval weapon systems and for major platforms.
-He has produced numerous papers on various aspects of Defence Reliability and has a particular interested in modelling the Reliability characteristics of complex multi-function platforms and the use of the Reliability Case as a tool to ensure Reliability of assets.
-He is past Chairman and President of the Safety and Reliability Society (SaRS) and is currently editor of the SaRS Journal.
+Across his roles he has produced numerous papers on various aspects of Defence Reliability and has a particular interested in modelling the Reliability characteristics of complex multi-function platforms and the use of the Dependability Case as a tool to ensure Dependability of assets.

 Cathy Hunsley